OU Campus Training and Support

 Identify Your Audience

-- Can the user understand what your page has to offer and how to use your page within the first 5-10 seconds?
+- Can the user understand what each page has to offer and how to use your page within the first 5-10 seconds?

-- Give users information they are looking for, not how amazing your service is.
+- Give users information they are looking for, not how amazing your service or design skills are.

-- Font style and size remain the same on all pages.
-(Be careful not to bring in erroneous code when pasting from Word)
+- Font style and size are to remain the same on all pages.
+(Be careful not to bring in erroneous code or add font sizes and header sizes when pasting from Word).

 - Compare every page you build to other pages on top level pages of www.uttyler.edu.
 Is the look and feel consistent?
 UT Tyler Template Style Guide.